risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 ## Ingest, process, and deliver data

 Congrats, you are now ready to unleash the full potential of RisingWave on your own.

-<card
- maxWidth="300px"
- title="Develop with RisingWave Cloud" content="Develop with RisingWave CloudDevelop with RisingWave CloudDevelop with RisingWave Cloud." cloud="develop-overview"
- />
+Read [Develop with RisingWave Cloud](develop-overview.md) to start.

 </TabItem>